 Lawrence Walters: “Property Tax in Africa is a remarkable book.
 Those interested in improving urban services, land administration, and tenure security in Africa will find this book invaluable.
 There is no comparable resource available in terms of breadth or depth of insights into land taxation, administration, and policy in Africa.”
 Lawrence Walters is Emeritus Professor of Public Management, Romney Institute, Brigham Young University

 Peadar Davis: “Property taxation is high on any list of possible solutions to harness Africa’s wealth for the betterment of its people.
 The authors greatly add to our understanding of the challenges faced and have created an invaluable resource to guide policy development.
 This book will rapidly become required reading for all students of the property tax in Africa.”
-Peadar Davis is Senior Lecturer in Property Appraisal and Management School of the Built Environment, Ulster University About the Authors
+Peadar Davis is Senior Lecturer in Property Appraisal and Management School of the Built Environment, Ulster University

 Riël Franzsen occupies the South African Research Chair in Tax Policy and Governance and is also director of the African Tax Institute at the University of Pretoria, South Africa.
 He has a doctorate in tax law from the University of Stellenbosch (South Africa) and a master’s degree in creative writing from the University of Pretoria.
 He specializes in land and property taxation and regularly acts as a policy advisor for the International Monetary Fund, United Nations Food and Agriculture Organization and World Bank.